-Our Peer Advocates have all experienced homelessness themselves.
-They go through a rigorous selection procedure (including DBS checks), attend a comprehensive training programme, and receive support and supervision to enable them to carry out the role safely.
+The volunteer Peer Advocates delivering the service have all experienced homelessness themselves; in some areas we also have specialist Care Navigators or Case Workers – the majority began as volunteers.
+Everyone goes through a rigorous selection procedure (including DBS checks or Garda checks in Ireland), attends a comprehensive training programme, and receives ongoing support and supervision to enable them to carry out the role safely.

 ✓ Support a client to attend and understand appointments, and make choices about the next steps